yihua2/Yi-Hua-ds501/README.md

-# Yi-Hua-ds501
-# Music Box Capstone Project- Yi Hua
+# Music Box Capstone Project
 ## Introduction

 The music box data features large number of log files that contain the events of users created with different songs.
 In this project, I mainly addressed two goals: to predict churn of a user through the user's behavior data and to build a recommender system that recommends the appropriate song to a user, based on his/her history data.
 In both missions, feature engineering is critical yet challenging due to the size of the data.
 Throughout the project, apart from down-sampling the data to 10%, I used PySpark as the tool to generate features as well as for building the recommendation system.